Ynn/selfstar/for-beginners/basic-follow-me.md

 ### Manage notifications and detect modifications

-So let us get down to the substance.

 We will try to be notified when something is modified.

 #### The DeviceListener interface